 The simple answer is soft enamel has raised metal lines & recessed enamel, textured and non-smooth surface.

 While the answer for hard enamel is a polished-flat of metal and enamel, non-textured and smooth surface.

-Please refer to the below comparison pictures to better understand the above.
-If you happen to have these two type pins at hand, try to compare and observe them from the front-view, the side-view, and feeling the difference of the surface with your fingers.
+Please refer to the below comparison pictures for better understanding: If you happen to have these two type pins at hand, try to compare and observe them from the front-view, the side-view, and feeling the difference of the surface with your fingers.
 Your confusion is basically relieved when you already read here.
 If you want to further understand the differences of soft enamel vs hard enamel pins from other aspects, please read on.

 –Part 2 In-depth Understanding

 1.1.
 What is Soft Enamel Pins?

 Although its name says otherwise, soft enamel lapel pins are not soft to the touch.
 Soft enamel pins is a kind of the lapel pins, it is also called die struck pins.
 On the basis of stamped metal or die struck metal, it can be electroplated with various metal colors, bright gold, bright silver, etc. The debossed metal areas between metal edges are filled with various colored enamel paints which are laid below the metal edges.
 Each color is surrounded by metal edges.
 Its surface has the obvious sense of concavo-convex.
 You can feel the obvious roughness with your fingers.
 Its dimensional look is what makes so many people drawn to it.